pankegallery/openar/apps/dapp/content/imprint.md

     url: "p/about"
 ---

-## OpenAR is hosted by panke.gallery
+## openAR is hosted by panke.gallery

 Founded in 2016, panke.gallery seeks to open up a local and international dialogue between established and emerging artists.
 The presented works derive from the connection between digital or net-based art and club culture, reflecting in particular the recent history of Berlin.